Pleural Mesothelioma

 What Causes Pleural Mesothelioma?

-Exposure to asbestos is the only known cause of pleural mesothelioma.
+Exposure to asbestos is the primary cause of pleural mesothelioma.
 Most patients diagnosed with mesothelioma worked in the manufacturing of products that contain asbestos, or used these products in their occupation.
 In some cases, family members of those who were exposed to asbestos in their work have developed mesothelioma.
 This may have resulted from asbestos dust being brought into the home on the workers' clothing.

 Asbestos is a group of minerals that occur in rock and soil.
 Due to its qualities of heat resistance and fiber strength, asbestos has been used extensively in construction materials such as insulation, roofing shingles, cement and flooring products.
 It can also be found in brake and clutch linings, heat-resistant fabrics, gaskets and coatings.